kd8bxp/Word100/README.md

 ## Installation

+NEW Way: This library is now included in the Arduino Library manager, it's recommended to use the manager and look for Word100.
+This will let you receive updates quickly.

-Remove the -master from the file name, unzip and move folder to your Arduino library folder.
+OLD Way: Remove the -master from the file name, unzip and move folder to your Arduino library folder.

 ## Versions